What's the recovery like for PDO Thread Lift?

 - Signs of infection at entry points

-- Persistent asymmetry after week 2
+- Persistent or worsening asymmetry after week 2

 Ready to find a PDO Thread Lift provider?